Lanisha19/Kill-the-monster-P-34/README.md

 # kill the monster
-   drag the hero and release to towards the monster
+   drag the hero and release it towards the monster